Rony-Kaseyani/My-Stuff-Fronend-SPA/README.md

-This project is the single-page applciation for a classified ads web app, built using the popular React.js library.
+This project is the single-page application for a classified ads web app, built using the popular React.js library.

 To get started please install all required modules by running the following command: `npm install`.